Frequently Asked Questions

 Q: Do you do house calls?

 A: Absolutely!
-Home or “offsite” appointments are available throughout the Portland and Bend metro areas (within a 15-mile radius of each clinic’s address).
+Home or “offsite” appointments are available throughout the Portland metro area (within a 15-mile radius of our clinic’s address).
 There is an additional $120 travel fee for a house call appointment, but the additional cost is well worth it, especially for specific problems such as house soiling in cats or for pets who may respond very differently in the home compared to the clinic environment.
 If you live just outside of this radius, it may be possible to make special arrangements for a house call assessment for your pet.
 Contact us for more information and appointment availability.

 Q: Can you provide an initial assessment for my pet over the phone?